 “Michael Marder is a rare philosopher who can write alongside an artwork.
 Perhaps it is his experience of suffering radiation in the sea side town of Anapa in 1986 that acts as fulcrum for his poetic fragments accompanying the plant photograms (light-writing) of French artist Anaïs Tondeur.
 This book is part personal essay, part history, part post-modern fragment and part lament for the tragic victims of Chernobyl.
 The sorrowful voice of the plant philosopher dovetails with the generative hope of Tondeur’s plant photographs that rise up from the ashes of the Chernobyl disaster.
 As Marder says, Tondeur’s herbarium is a steady glow, where the plants are left to speak by spatially expressing themselves out of the radioactive earth.”Prudence Gibson – author of Janet Laurence: The Pharmacy of Plants

 Michael Marder is IKERBASQUE Research Professor of Philosophy at the University of the Basque Country (UPV-EHU), Vitoria-Gasteiz, Spain.
-An author of seven books and over 100 articles, he is a specialist in phenomenology, political thought, and environmental philosophy.
+An author of eleven books and over 150 articles, he is a specialist in phenomenology, political thought, and environmental philosophy.
 His most recent monographs include The Philosopher’s Plant: An Intellectual Herbarium (2014), Pyropolitics: When the World Is Ablaze (2015), and Dust (2016), Energy Dreams: Of Actuality (2017) and, with Luce Irigaray, Through Vegetal Being (2017).
 For more information on his work consult his webpage http://michaelmarder.org